fkling/jsbasics/slides/02-datatypes/06-arrays_functions.md

 <div class="callout">

-The most important implication of functions being objects is that "work" just like any other value.
+The most important implication of functions being objects is that they "work" just like any other value.
 Functions can be *passed to* functions and *returned from* functions, allowing to creation of **higher-order functions**.